 A: Let me just say that being very familiar with agricultural commodities, companies, they often hedge their prices by purchasing futures contracts.
 So, they’re maintaining buy contracts and sell contracts for the future at given prices to make sure that they’re protected, their price is protected in the future.

 For businesses you are looking at, you want to understand what the nature of their business is.
 What is their expected activity?
-What countries are they exporting to or are importing from?
+What countries are they exporting to or importing from?
 That would tell you what countries you should expect to see payments from or to.

 What is their anticipated volume of wire transfer activity versus ACH activity?
 Then all of those can be evaluated.
 Does that make sense for the nature of their business when you are onboarding them?
-And then on down the road, does the actual activity that you’re seeing, that they’re doing, does that match up to what they said they were going to be doing?
+And then on down the road, does the actual activity that you’re seeing, that they’re doing, match up to what they said they were going to be doing?

 Q: From the sample wire, MT103, in your presentation, in which your originator’s in India and the bank is in the U.S., and the MT is in Canadian, hypothetically, the beneficiary does not have a Canadian office.
 The payment might be suspicious as a money laundering transaction.
 Do you think that the staff should do more due diligence before filing a SAR?
 Should the staff think like this way to do due diligence for the payment transaction?